Duality, Polite Water-filling, and Optimization for MIMO B-MAC Interference Networks and iTree Networks: Introduction

 \subsection{Single-user (Selfish) Water-filling}

-The generally non-convex optimization of this important class of networks has been hindered by that beyond the full solution in the 1998 seminal work \cite{Tse:98} on single antenna multiaccess channels, little is known about the structure of the Pareto optimal input of the achievable rate region.
-Finding the boundary points of a MAC/BC capacity region, can be done using modified general purpose convex programming, e.g., \cite{Viswanathan_JSAC03_BCGD}.
-But it is desirable to exploit the structure of the problem to design more efficient and lower complexity algorithms that will work well for more general networks where the problems are likely non-convex.
-For the special case of sum-rate maximization in MIMO MAC, a water-filling structure is discovered in \cite{Yu_IT04_MIMO_MAC_waterfilling_alg}.
-The sum-rate can be combined into one logdet function as in the single-user case.
-Then, one user's optimal input has the single-user water-filling structure when other users' signals are considered as noise.
-For individual power constraints, it results in a simple and efficient iterative water-filling algorithm \cite{Yu_IT04_MIMO_MAC_waterfilling_alg}.
-Using duality, the approach is modified for sum-rate maximization for BC to take care of sum power constraint instead of individual power constraints \cite{Jindal_IT05_IFBC,Weiyu_IT06_DualIWF}.
-The above approach works because the objective function happens to look like a single-user rate and thus, cannot be used for weighted sum-rate maximization, which depends on other Pareto optimal points.
-The approach in \cite{Jindal_IT05_IFBC} is generalized for weighted sum-rate maximization with a single antenna at receivers \cite{Kobayashi_JSAC06_ITWMISOBC}.
-Its generalized water-filling structure no longer has an exact water-filling interpretation and cannot be used for the cases with more than one receive antennas.
+The optimization of B-MAC networks has been hindered by that beyond the full solution in the 1998 seminal work \cite{Tse:98} on single antenna MAC, little is known about the Pareto optimal input structure of the achievable region.
+Thus, general purpose convex programming is employed to find the boundary points of a MAC/BC capacity region \cite{Viswanathan_JSAC03_BCGD}.
+But it is desirable to exploit the structure of the problem to design more efficient algorithms that will work well for both convex and non-convex optimization of networks.
+For sum-rate maximization in MIMO MAC, a water-filling structure is discovered in \cite{Yu_IT04_MIMO_MAC_waterfilling_alg}.
+For individual power constraints, it results in a simple iterative water-filling algorithm \cite{Yu_IT04_MIMO_MAC_waterfilling_alg}.
+Using duality, the approach is modified for sum-rate maximization for BC \cite{Jindal_IT05_IFBC,Weiyu_IT06_DualIWF}.
+The above approach works because the sum-rate happens to look like a single-user rate and thus, cannot be used for the weighted sum-rate maximization.
+The approach in \cite{Jindal_IT05_IFBC} is generalized for weighted sum-rate maximization with a single antenna at receivers \cite{Kobayashi_JSAC06_ITWMISOBC}, where the generalized water-filling structure no longer has a simple water-filling interpretation.